KeronTeam/Keron/README.md

   He can clear it using the standard _Clear Launchpad_ button.

 If a player disconnects while in a corridor, its vessel shall be destroyed immediately.

+### Warp

+Warping handling is probably _the_ most challenging issue of networked KSP.
+Disabling it all together is not a valid option (who would spend _months_ to get to Eve, or simply _hours_ to get to the Mun?).

+Same goes with a shared warp-time

+Imagine:
+> Got to go to Eve. warping x1000.
+Sorry folks who were doing high-precision docking manoeuvers!

+Or even:
+> Got to re-entry.
+I take the lock on the time.
+Sorry folks who'd like to go to Eve before retirement!

+Those are simply unacceptable from a gameplay perspective.

+The answer to this is simple: subspaces.
+Each player plays in his own timeline, and may catch up with the server.
+The server time is simply the highest available.

+This system implies a very simple, very important rule: _one cannot interact with a vessel's past._ **Ever.**

+Reason is that you weren't there at that time.
+So you shouldn't interfere with the vessel if you have not caught up with it.
+It's completely unlogical from a realistic perspective but we believe it to be to the gameplay's profits.
+And we would not have to deal with alternatives futures, which would be a mess.

+Moreover a player may never go back in his own timeline (just trust the Time Lords on this).

+This together means:

+* **Late** players would see a replay of future ships, as well as their trajectories.
+* **Current** players would see past ship with a predicted trajectories, which may change at any time.

+> But what happens if a past ship is on collision course with a future ship?

+Well, that's tricky.
+Let me put that simply: **they will collide at the point and time they should collide.**.

+Multiplayer KSP is no fairy tale.

 Technicalities
 --------------